paidi/paidi.github.io/_posts/2015-06-27-scotdeeplearn.md

 Processes presented a couple of times before and been a little bit mystified but this time it felt like it really clicked.
-Neil motivated Deep Gaussian Process Models by starting with a familiar model, the multi-layer neural network, and then showing how we arrive at the Gaussian Process by placing a prior on the (potentially infinite) set of weights and integrating them out to obtain a non-parametric probabilistic model.
+Neil motivated Deep Gaussian Process Models by starting with a familiar model, the multi-layer neural network, and then showing how we arrive at the Deep Gaussian Process Model by placing a prior on the (potentially infinite) set of weights and integrating them out to obtain a non-parametric probabilistic model.
 This Bayesian treatment means a Deep Gaussian Process is less likely to over-fit (in comparison to most other Deep Learning models) and can be trained on relatively small data sets (again in contrast with most other Deep Learning models).
-The Gaussian Process model, and hence the complexity, is determined by the covariance matrix of the input, resulting in training time \\( O(n^3)
+The Gaussian Process model complexity is determined by the covariance matrix of the input, resulting in training time \\( O(n^3)
 \\) and prediction time \\( O(n^2) \\).
 This is clearly impractical
 for large datasets and Neil and others have worked to reduce this.
 A